gnapoles/fcm_mp/README.md

 ### Prediction

 We can contrast the predictions made by the model with the ground-truth.
-To obtain the predictions for the training data $\textbf{X}$, we can call the \texttt{model.predict(X)} function, which results in the following matrix:
+To obtain the predictions for the training data $\textbf{X}$, we can call the `model.predict(X)` function, which results in the following matrix:

 \[
 \hat{\textbf{Y}} = \begin{pmatrix}